AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-minicart.md

 These steps describe the additional flow of requests and responses required to place an order after [adding a product to your cart](../tutorials/checkout/add-product-to-cart.md) with the [Payment Services](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/guide-overview.html){target=_blank} solution enabled.

-1. Fetch the payment configuration by running the `getPaymentConfig` mutation in order to render payment methods.
+1. Requests the payment configuration by running the `getPaymentConfig` mutation in order to render payment methods.

 1. Adobe Commerce returns available payment configuration.